oljung/portfolio-project-one/README.md

     - Images
         Some issues with sizing, but much was solved when adding the fixed size for main content container, as suggested by mentor.

+    - Padding was added to h3 and p elements to create a more clearly distinguished heirarchy on the page and to make it more obvious what text is connected to which header.

+- __Races page__

+    To implement this page I simply copied the Iateria page and changed all the text/image content.
+This worked like a charm on the first four sections.
+The fifth section, an additional section compared to the Iateria page, did not work as intended however.
+For some reason, this entire section falls outside of the container div, even though the html is clearly inside it.
+I have yet to find a solution to this problem (2021-07-20)

+- __Subestcion menu__

+    - This menu was originally placed in the container and part of the main content, but has been moved to the header to make the page layout more intuitive.
+It has also been given a smaller size than the main menu, both on large and small screens, to clearly indicate that it is a sub-menu.

 - __Responsive design__